LeonMarqs/car-game-python3/README.md

 ## Screenshot
 ![screenshot](https://github.com/LeonMarqs/car-game-python3/blob/master/screenshot-car.png)

-## The code is incomplete, needs some improvements (bugs solution and new features).
+## The code is incomplete, it needs some improvements (bugs solution and new features).
 If you can help me, I'd be grateful.